Zazen - Zen Buddhist Meditation

 Zen Buddhist practitioners often use an image of Monjushri Bodhisattva or another image of the Buddha.
 This meditation should not be done when tired, drunk, hungry, or with a full stomach.

 Clothes should be comfortable and should not be dirty, luxurious, or heavy.
-Place a zabuton in front of a wall and put a zafu on top of it (these are cushions).
+Place a zabuton in front of a wall and put a zafu on top of it - these are cushions.

 Sit down, positioning the base of your spine in the center of the zafu, so that half of the zafu is behind you.
 After crossing your legs, firmly rest your knees on the zabuton.

-Kinhin is zazen in motion, walking.
+Kinhin is zazen in motion, while walking.
 It usually lasts ten minutes and is done in the zazen room.
 It serves to stimulate circulation and allow us to sit again in zazen.

 In meditation, you can also sway your body with palms facing up on your knees.
 Rock your body from side to side, forward and backward, then form the hokkai-join again.